Exabyte-io/documentation/docs/security/current-state.md

 # Our approach

-We at Exabyte.io have gone at great lengths to ensure a confidential and secure experience for our customers.
-We use industry-standard strict security protocols, and the degree of data privacy and integrity protection we deliver has so far received universal acclaim by our users [[20](#links)].
+We at Exabyte.io consider a confidential and secure experience for our customers our top priority.
+We use industry-standard strict security protocols, and the degree of data privacy and integrity protection we deliver has so far received universal appreciation by our users [[20](#links)].
 We are convinced that together we can extend the forefront of the cloud computing transformation currently unfolding [[21](#links)], and apply it to accelerate the materials and chemical R&D.

 You can find more information about our security policies at [this link](security-policies.md).